bikeshaving/crank/docs/WIP.md

 }
 ```

-In the example above, `Pure` is a higher-order component, a function which takes a component and returns a component, a generator function which compares new and old props and yields a copy if old and new props are shallowly equal.
-The only prop Copy elements take is the `crank-key` prop, which allows you to do advanced optimizations where you move parts of the tree without having to  rerender them.
+In the example above, `Pure` is a higher-order component, a function which takes a component and returns a component which compares new and old props and yields a copy if old and new props are shallowly equal.
+Copy elements can appear anywhere in an element tree to prevent rerenderings, and the only prop Copy elements take is the `crank-key` prop, which allows you to do advanced optimizations where you move parts of the tree around.

-*TODO: Provide an example of using Copy with crank-key*

 ### TodoMVC
 At this point, you have all the knowledge needed to understand Crank’s TodoMVC application.
-Check it out!
+Check it out here.

 ### Asynchronous Components
-So far, every component we’ve seen has worked synchronusly, and Crank will respect this as an intentional decision made by the developer by rendering the components synchronously.
-However, modern JavaScript includes promises and `async`/`await`, allowing you to write concurrently executing code which calls I/O-backed APIs as if they were synchronous.
+So far, every component we’ve seen has worked synchronously, and Crank will respect this as an intentional decision made by the developer by rendering the components synchronously from start to finish.
+However, modern JavaScript includes promises and `async`/`await`, allowing you to write concurrently executing code as if it were synchronous.
 To facilitate this, Crank allows components to be asynchronous functions as well.

 ```jsx
 async function IPAddress () {